- What is the Adobe Creativity Scholarships program?

 A: The Adobe Creativity Scholarships program is supported by Adobe and administered by the Institute of International Education.
 These scholarships are intended to help creative youths continue their education, pursue creative careers and find innovative ways to improve their communities.

 A: Applicants for the Adobe Creativity Scholarship must meet at least one of the following requirements:

 - Be a student at one of Project 1324’s Creative Catalyst partners.

 - Be a Project 1324 Challenge finalist or winner.

-- Be featured as an artist on a Project 1324 social media channel (Facebook, Twitter, Instagram).
+- Be featured on a Project 1324 social media channel (Facebook, Twitter, Instagram).

-This scholarship is open to students who will be entering either their first or second year of undergraduate college/university studies during the 2018-19 academic year.
+This scholarship is open to students who will be pursuing undergraduate college/university studies during the 2019-20 academic year.